Autodesk-Forge/forge-rcdb.nodejs/README.md

 Once you have translated at least one model, take note of its URN, that's the base64 encoded objectId.
 You also need a model which has some "Material" properties to be compatible with forge-rcdb because it is expecting components with that property.
 You can use Engine.dwf placed in the [resource/models](https://github.com/Autodesk-Forge/forge-rcdb.nodejs/tree/master/resources/models) directory of this project.

- * 2/ You need valid credentials to a mongoDB Cloud database that holds materials and models records.
-I suggest [https://mlab.com](https://mlab.com).
-You can set up an account and run a DB with 500MB storage for free, that's way enough for running multiple samples.
+ * 2/ You need valid credentials to a MongoDB Cloud database that holds materials and models records.
+I suggest [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) or [Compose MongoDB](https://elements.heroku.com/addons/mongohq).
+With Atlas you can set up an account for free, that's way enough for running multiple samples.
 Creating the database, with one user, will give you the credentials you need: dbname, dbhost, user, password and dbport.
  **Important:** your database name needs to be "forge-rcdb", it is currently hardcoded in the sample, or you need to change that accordingly in the project config.

 With those credentials you can use a tool such as [http://3t.io/mongochef](http://3t.io/mongochef) a mongoDB GUI which lets you easily connect remotely to the database from your machine in order to administrate it.
 With Mongochef you can easily import the two sample collections I placed in the [resources/db directory](https://github.com/Autodesk-Forge/forge-rcdb.nodejs/tree/master/resources/db)